 It’s fun, relaxing, and it’s often hilarious, but sometimes something creepy slips its way in; a half naked (cishet male designed) digital character pops up and we have to sit and listen as the cishet commentator oggles her, or even just jokes about oggling her ‘cos you know, we have to be able to take jokes if we’ve chosen to watch the video, am I right lads?

-There are players out there, even cishet ones who do find this kind of poor female representation as ridiculous, and it’s a first step, but sometimes I want more than laughter at it, sometimes I want to sit and listen for a few minutes as to why it’s wrong.
+There are players out there, even cishet male ones who do find this kind of poor female representation as ridiculous, and it’s a first step.
+But sometimes I want more than laughter at it, sometimes I want to sit and listen for a few minutes hearing why it’s wrong.

 Embedding intersectional feminism into the games industry – both in terms of the players, and developers – is more important than we realize.
 If we had more feminist Let’s Players on YouTube and Twitch, then we’d have more safe spaces to be able to talk about games.
-And I don’t just mean to talk about the bigoted parts, I mean talk about them at all.
+And I don’t just mean to talk about the bigoted parts, I mean talk about every single element of our favorite and least favorite games.

-And even then it’s pretty difficult to avoid outright bigotry too, because follower numbers do not help us figure this out.
-Players like DPSgaming for example, have been widely criticized for his racist and sexist comments, and his followers go above
+It’s pretty difficult to avoid outright bigotry in the Let’s Play communitt, and follower numbers do not help us figure this out.
+Players like DPSgaming for example, have been widely criticized for his racist and sexist comments, yet his followers go above 180 thousand.
+But hey, guys like that are “only kidding,” right?

 The most ridiculous thing about the gender divide in video games, and the level of abuse that female gamers face, is that women are not even a minority in gaming, we make up at least 41 percent of players, yet are still treated as outsiders.
 Outsiders, yet we’re nearly half of the purchasing population.
 Women are more likely to be harassed during online play, especially when they’re winning, and a whopping 63.3 percent of women have reported some sort of sexual harassment whilst playing.